Electronic cigarette: United States market (brands, formats, and recent changes)

+Canada, United Kingdom, and Europe

 In Canada, e-cigarettes had an estimated value of 140 million CAD in 2015.
 There are numerous e-cigarette retail shops in Canada.
 A 2014 audit of retailers in four Canadian cities found that 94% of grocery stores, convenience stores, and tobacconist shops which sold e-cigarettes sold nicotine-free varieties only, while all vape shops stocked at least one nicotine-containing product.

 By 2015, the e-cigarette market had only reached a twentieth of the size of the tobacco market in the UK.
 In the UK in 2015 the "most prominent brands of cigalikes" were owned by tobacco companies, however, with the exception of one model, all the tank types came from "non-tobacco industry companies".
 Yet some tobacco industry products, while using prefilled cartridges, resemble tank models.

+By 2023, 1 survey by the Local Data Company counted 3,573 specialist vape shops in the UK, and NIQ data cited in press reporting put value sales of vaping products in Britain at £897.4 million.
+Sky News similarly reported that more than 230 independent vape shops opened in 2023, citing the same Local Data Company survey.

 France's e-cigarette market was estimated by Groupe Xerfi to be €130 million in 2015.
 Additionally, France's e-liquid market was estimated at €265 million.
 In December 2015, there were 2,400 vape shops in France, 400 fewer than in March of the same year.
 Industry organization Fivape said the reduction was due to consolidation, not to reduced demand.

+In the United Kingdom, a new excise duty on vaping products (Vaping Products Duty) is scheduled to take effect from 1 October 2026, with registrations opening on 1 April 2026, following consultation.
+The government said it would implement a flat-rate structure of £2.20 per 10 mL of vaping liquid, alongside a one-off increase in tobacco duty to preserve the financial incentive to switch from smoking to vaping.

+Vietnam and wide tobacco-related costs

 In Vietnam, the e-cigarette market is growing rapidly, with the use rate increasing 18 times from 2015 to 2020.
 The use rate of e-cigarettes in adolescents aged 13–15 is 3.5%, up 1.6% from 2019.
 According to estimates by the World Health Organization (WHO), the global economic losses caused by tobacco each year are $1.4 trillion.
 Economic losses caused by tobacco are estimated to account for 1% of GDP.
 The Vietnamese government is making efforts to control the e-cigarette market.
 However, here are still many challenges to be addressed, such as consumer's lack of understanding of the harm of e-cigarettes, unclear legal regulations, and fierce competition from imported e-cigarette products.